EthanCheng3/cse15l-lab-reports/labreport1.md

 ![Image](cdNoArgs.png)
-Example of the   cd command on the home directory with no arguments
+Example of the '''cd''' command on the home directory with no arguments

 ![Image](cdPathDirectory.png)